 Spend enough time outdoors and you will cultivate a few special spots — places where you know, just know, that you will find what you seek.
 Your ace in the hole.
 Professional guides call it a “back pocket spot.”
 I have such a spot for cottontail rabbits.
 Holly and I dearly love to eat wild rabbit, and our friend Evan has an old barn on his family’s land in Amador County that will always produce cottontails.
 In five years, it has never failed us.

-Evan, Holly and I returned last week and sure enough, the cottontails were out.
+We returned there recently and sure enough, the cottontails were out.
 Only this time there were dozens of them hopping around.
 We were sorely tempted to shoot more than our ritual pair, but we did not.
 A deal’s a deal.
 Only two came home with us, to become this stew.

-This recipe, however, is a perfect stew for early autumn.
-Strong enough to comfort you on cool nights, yet still light enough to enjoy with a chilled white wine outside on the porch as you watch the sunset, thinking about the next time you’ll get a chance to reach for your ace in the hole.
+This recipe, however, is a perfect stew for cool nights, yet still light enough to enjoy with a chilled white wine outside on the porch as you watch the sunset, thinking about the next time you’ll get a chance to reach for your ace in the hole.

 German Rabbit Stew